 - Erlang Factory, San Francisco, CA, USA, Mar 25 2010

-- IEEE Joint Communications and SIgnal Processing, Austin, TX, USA, Feb 18 2010
+- IEEE Joint Communications and Signal Processing, Austin, TX, USA, Feb 18 2010

-Encrypted Protocol Identification via Statistical Analysis
+- Encrypted Protocol Identification by Statistical Analysis (with Rohit Dhamankar)

-@RISK: The Consensus Security Alert
+- @RISK: The Conensus Security Alert

 - CVE-2011-0234 Multi-Platform WebKit Memory Corruption Vulnerability

 - CVE-2009-1717 Apple Terminal xterm Resize Escape Sequence Memory Corruption Vulnerability (remotely exploitable via the default handling of telnet:// URLs)

 - CVE-2009-0950 Apple iTunes Multiple Protocol Handler Buffer Overflow Vulnerabilities